 Sunday nights are the perfect time to enjoy a stress-free and relaxed dinner.
 Here are 10 easy dinner ideas:

-- Wrap it up: Grab a packet of wraps, raid the fridge or freezer for some protein, and add healthy fillings such as sauerkraut, lettuce, cucumber, and sauces.
-My meatball wraps are a great example.
+4. Wrap it up: Grab a packet of wraps, raid the fridge or freezer for some protein, and add healthy fillings such as sauerkraut, lettuce, cucumber, and sauces.
+My meatball wraps and ham and cheese wraps are a great examples.

-- Eggs: Whether you’re scrambling, poaching, frying, or simply boiling a few eggs for dinner, you can also throw together a crustless quiche and any hidden gems from the fridge.
-Leftover roast vegetables or meat works well, but so does a bunch of fresh or frozen spinach and feta quiche, or simply ham and grated cheese.
+8. Eggs: Whether you’re scrambling, poaching, frying, or simply boiling a few eggs for dinner, eggs are a winner for sure.
+You can also throw together a quick crustless quiche or veggie egg bake to use up any hidden gems in the fridge.
+Leftover roast vegetables or meat works well, but so does a simple ham and cheese tart.
+This creamy egg salad makes a delicious egg sandwich or wrap in minutes as well.